pglen/pyedpro/README.md

 subsystem, hopefully time will be kind here.

 ** tried the M1 ...
-Sun 03.Apr.2022 most of it worked; no async processing as Glib the timer functions bombed.
+Sun 03.Apr.2022 most of it worked; no async processing as in Glib the timer functions bombed.
 Great hardware - bad PyGobject support.
 However if an editor with familiar key op is needed -- most of it works.
 And no destructive errors.

 ### New: